 The site has been updated to include the Social Services and Well-being (Wales) Act 2014, which takes effect on 6 April 2016.

 This website is maintained by Cardiff University School of Law and Politics and the Centre for Health and Social Care Law.
-It is supported by: AFA Cymru; the Care Council for Wales; The Fostering Network; and CASCADE.
+It is supported by: AFA Cymru; Social Care Wales ; The Fostering Network; and CASCADE.

 We intend this site to act as a useful signpost but nothing here should be treated as specific legal advice for particular circumstances.
 We cannot accept responsibility for any reliance placed upon the contents of this site, which is not intended to replace professional advice.
 We hope to keep the information contained on the site up to date and accurate, but we cannot guarantee to immediately cover all changes to the law or update information that becomes outdated or obsolete.
 We have provided some links to other websites we hope are useful but we are not responsible for content on other sites and providing a link here does not necessarily mean we endorse the content of that site.